ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 - Update the following properties to match the specific environment and save the file:
 	- IndexManager > url = `http://<servername>:<port>/solr/SODemo`
 	- AgentLockPersistence > local folder path
-	- CM8 settings to be updated as per the prerequisites mentioned above
+	- CM8 settings to be updated as per the prerequisites mentioned above:

 	![uie-folder](.\images\image43.png)